 The second year we continue to support our teachers, and provide a $250 stipend with the understanding that the outside planning time will be considerably less than the first year.

-With the curriculum fully intergraded into the school year's lesson plan, the third year our teachers are encouraged to mentor teachers just beginning their Watershed Classroom projects.
+After participating in the program for three years, teachers are encouraged to mentor teachers new to the Watershed Classroom.
 Teachers that have participated in our program represent nearly every school in Petaluma, across all grades from kindergarten through high school.
-Their experience in how to best incorporate projects into the classroom, and meet Science, English Language, Social Studies, and History standards, is extremely beneficial.
-The collaboration between seasoned Watershed Classroom teachers, and those just starting their projects, facilitates a smooth the integration of new curriculum.
+Their experience in how to best incorporate projects into the classroom and meet Science, English Language, Social Studies and History standards, is extremely beneficial.
+The collaboration between seasoned Watershed Classroom teachers and those just starting their projects, facilitates a smooth development and integration of new curriculum.

 All Watershed Classroom projects are archived and can be used as references and tools for other educators.

 Friends of the Petaluma River (FOPR) introduced the Watershed Classroom in 2013 to educate local youth about the Petaluma Watershed, build capacity to increase experiential learning opportunities in Petaluma, and inspire youth to protect and conserve their local watershed.

 Friends of the Petaluma River believes that educators are our community’s most important resource.
 By teaching Petaluma’s youth, our teachers are guiding future generations of Petalumans whose decisions will determine the health and vitality of our watershed.
 That is why the Watershed Classroom focuses on providing our educators with the tools they need to implement their exceptional outdoor curriculum.

 - 1/2 to be given at the beginning of the semester and 1/2 with the completion of the project at the end of the semester